riconaranjo/iOS-Curriculum/Workshop 1/Workshop 1.md

 }
 ```

-In this example the if the optional `Int?` returned by `Int()` is an integer value, tht value is used to create a new constant `number`.
+In this example the if the optional `Int?` returned by `Int()` is an integer value, that value is used to create a new constant `number`.

 #### `else` / `else if`